Introduction to cannabinoids

 Can you overdose on cannabinoids?

-While it's virtually impossible to overdose on cannabinoids like CBD, consuming large amounts of THC can lead to negative side effects like paranoia, anxiety, and dizziness.
+While it's virtually impossible to overdose on cannabinoids like CBD, using large amounts of THC can lead to negative side effects like paranoia, anxiety, and dizziness.
 It's important to use all substances responsibly.